brndnmtthws/brndn-io/content/posts/how-to-talk-to-people/index.md

 In other words: **ask a lot of questions**, and ask personal questions about _them_.
 However, make sure you know what's appropriate and not appropriate for the given situation and level of familiarity.

-The "I" vs. "You" ratio in conversation is a useful metric to track.
-Try to use "you" more often than "I" when framing questions and responses.
-For example, instead of "I think that project sounds interesting," try "What excited you most about that project?"
+If every sentence out of your mouth starts with "I", that's usually a bad sign.
+Try to say "you" more often when you're asking questions or responding.
+Instead of "I think that project sounds interesting," try "What excited you most about that project?"

 ## Escalation